 The idea behind these attacks is that upon seeing the similar looking email address, and the emotionally charged email content, that you will act without thinking.
 Spearfishing relies on the human impulse to help out our friends or loved ones.
 If the email claims to be from a business you associate with, then the attack is hoping you will automatically do what the email asks without thinking about it.
 It may seem obvious, but the best way to stop a spearphishing or phishing email is to stop and read what you have been sent carefully.
 Call the person or business in question to verify the email you have been sent.
 A few minutes spent ensuring the veracity of that email could save you a world of problems.

 Phishing emails can lead to a variety of malware programs being installed on your device, without your knowledge.
-Malware such as keystroke loggers which record and transmit everything you type to their creator.
+Malware such as keystroke loggers record and transmit everything you type to their creator.
 Programs that grant remote access to your device are also common, which would allow their owner to watch and record everything you do on the infected computer.
 If you use your home computer for work, you could unknowingly spread the malware across networks.
-Ransomware programs, like WannaCrypt, are spread via phishing email.
+Ransomware programs, like WannaCrypt, are spread via a phishing email.